 Are you living paycheck to paycheck?
-We have been, and so are more than half of all Americans.
-Despite our best efforts to stick to our budget, we almost always spend all our available income each month.
+We fall back into this bad habit at times, and so do many others.
+In fact, more than half of all Americans live paycheck to paycheck.
+Despite our best efforts to stick to our budget, we often spend all our available income each month.
 Something always comes up, whether it’s a new pair of shoes, a car repair, a last minute trip, or a restaurant visit at the end of a long workday.
 It is hard to see where the line is between our wants and needs.
 With huge goals this spring and summer, DJ & I need to get our spending in check before it’s too late!

 After being inspired by Cait Flanders’ two year shopping ban, we’ve decided to plan our very own No Spend Month.
 We’ve evaluated our budget, eliminated non-essential expenses, and identified our savings goals for the month of March.
 Yesterday was our first day of the challenge.
 After the month is over, we plan to re-evaluate our budget and essentials, and then continue on each month until minimal living and conscious spending become second nature to both of us.

 In the consumer culture all around us, we’re constantly bombarded with advertisements and conditioned to think purchasing certain products will make our lives better.
 Whether or not we want to admit it, we as consumers hide behind our purchases.
 We buy things to make us seem more stylish, more professional, more interesting.
 By challenging ourselves to be conscious of what we’re buying, we can become aware of what our real essentials are, what purchases are fulfilling, and what purchases tend to be a waste of time and money.